Napkins to Prospects: Zachary Laoutides peaks indie actors to watch in 2019

 I believe because of our name and background it was assumed everything was Latin based, but that’s not really correct — we reflect who we are in our films; I think it goes beyond a race or background.
 Zachary has been relatively silent in his accomplishments and never engaging in the studios racial identity.
 Zachary is Hispanic Sephardic, Greek, Middle Eastern; he is also Eastern European heritage.
 How do you categorize that?
 Why does anyone need to label what he or she plays? — I respect him for being quite, watching and listening.
 Everyone says that Zachary is good at playing silent roles — that also applies to him being a creative leader with Ave Fenix Pictures; he’s very in tune and a listener.

-The final question went to Laoutides — you don’t mention racial identity, you don’t speak about politics, you stay relatively under the radar for collecting so many nominations — Why?
+The final question went to Laoutides — you don’t mention racial identity, being of national, Mexican and Israeli citizenship, you don’t speak about politics, you stay relatively under the radar for collecting so many nominations — Why?

 Well, my inspiration is spiritually driven not racially or politically.
 I’m glad I can play different characters; that’s the attraction for me.
 I’m proud of my Sephardic heritage, as for the La Raza movement I wanted to give the moment to Monica, to the Latino community.
-It would be disingenuous of me to take that moment away from Latinos and Mestizos of Latin American background — it was their time to shine.
+It would be disingenuous of me to take that moment away and direct it toward myself - this way their story — it was their time to shine.